 Stability as a competitive advantage

-This financial prudence not only safeguards operations but also reassures investors looking for long-term security in an unpredictable global market.
-For pension funds, sovereign wealth funds, and other institutional players, the balance between consistent performance and reduced risk can be decisive when allocating capital.
+This financial prudence not only safeguards core operations but also actively reassures institutional investors who are fundamentally looking for long-term security in an unpredictable global market.
+The typical long-term horizon of a family-owned business—often planning across generations rather than quarterly reports—aligns perfectly with the long-term liabilities of pension funds, which must ensure reliable payouts decades into the future.
+For these pension funds, sovereign wealth funds, and other institutional players, the demonstrable balance between consistent performance and reduced systemic risk can be decisive when allocating capital.

 Governance structures that inspire confidence